-5.1.5 Significant events in the Group's history
+5.1.5.
+Significant events in the Group's history

-1989: Georges Charpak, the 1992 Nobel Laureate for Physics, creates Biospace Instruments.

-1999: Marie Meynadier becomes its Chief Executive Officer and develops a first imaging company for pharmaceutical research on the international market, which rapidly becomes profitable.
-The subsidiary leaves the Group in 2007.
+Biospace Instruments was created by Georges Charpak, the 1992 Nobel Laureate for Physics.
+In 1999, Marie Meynadier became its Chief Executive Officer and developed a first imaging company for pharmaceutical research on the international market, which rapidly became profitable.
+The subsidiary left the Group in 2007.

-2000-2004: In parallel, preliminary proof of concept work is conducted on medical imaging applied to orthopaedics.
-It leads to the prototyping and clinical testing of an initial version of the EOS system.
+Between 2000 and 2004, preliminary proof of concept work was conducted in parallel on medical imaging applied to orthopaedics.
+It led to the prototyping and clinical testing of an initial version of the EOS system.

-2005: The Group engages fully in developing the EOS technology with an initial fundraising of €7.5 million, led by Edmond de Rothschild Investment Partners together with UFG and COFA Invest, the investment fund of Dr Cotrel, founder of Sofamor Danek (which in 1999 became Medtronic's Spine branch).
+Since 2005, the Group has engaged fully in developing the EOS technology with an initial fundraising of €7.5 million, led by Edmond de Rothschild Investment Partners together with UFG and COFA Invest, the investment fund of Dr Cotrel, founder of Sofamor Danek (which in 1999 became Medtronic's Spine branch).

-2007: The Group raises €12 million with NBGI Ventures, Crédit Agricole Private Equity, and traditional venture capital companies.
-The first sale of EOS equipment is made.
-The first European and American market authorisations are obtained for the EOS hardware platform.
+In 2007, the Group raised €12 million from traditional venture capital companies, NBGI Ventures and Crédit Agricole Private Equity, made its initial sales of EOS equipment and obtained its first European and US marketing authorisations for the EOS hardware platform.